iAJTin/iSMBIOS/documentation/iTin.Hardware.Specification.Dmi/DmiStructureCollection/GetProperty.md

 # DmiStructureCollection.GetProperty method

-Returns a value that contains the result of the operation.
+Returns a Result that contains the result of the operation.
 Always returns the first appearance of the property

 ```csharp
 public QueryPropertyResult GetProperty(IPropertyKey propertyKey)